 Report from Pakistan

-Rahimullah Yusufzai is a leading Pakistani journalist.
-Based in Peshawar, he is considered an expert on the Pakistan-Afghanistan border region.
-He is an editor of The News International and he also reports for BBC, ABC and GEO TV.
+Rahimullah Yusufzai was an award-winning Pakistani journalist, best known for his interviews with Osama bin Laden and Mullah Omar.
+Based in Peshawar, he was considered an expert on the Pakistan-Afghanistan border region.
+He was an editor of The News International and he also reported for BBC, ABC and GEO TV.
+He died in 2021